jeffreyohene/jeffreyohene/README.md

 - 🔭 I’m currently working on refining my football analytics skills as I have a lot of passion and interest in the game and want to enter the field professionally.
 - 💬 Ask me about a team in football and we will spend the next like 3 hours debating tactics.
 - ⚡ Fun fact: I love the Dobermann Pinscher breed and I am an Accra Hearts of Oak fan, first and foremost,  then a Real Madrid & Arsenal fan.
-- I English & German very fluently and I am an intermediate French speaker.
-I speak a little Portuguese & Norwegian.
+- 😄 I speak English & German very fluently and I am an intermediate French speaker.
+I also speak a little Portuguese & Norwegian.
 </p>